ripalpatel1451/question/interview-question3-master/README.md

 ```

 ### Get a thread: `http://localhost:5000/questions/{questionId}`,
-the response should look like:
+the response should be: 200
 ```json
 {
   "id": 1,